marcegs/monarchy-installer/README.md

 - [x] Optional disk encryption

 Note: Swap will not be encrypted, still working on it
-- [ ] Options between complete and minimal install
+- [x] Options between complete and minimal install (useless option atm c:)
 - [ ] Complete install
 - [ ] Everything else